undefined06855/Controllable/about.md

 This mod simply aims to improve the GD controller experience, while keeping compatibile with every mod on the index, out of the box!
 This mod adds:
-- A proper button selection system, allowing you to use a joystick or d-pad
+- A proper button selection system, letting you to use a joystick or d-pad
-- Proper shoulder button scrolling support through paginated screens such as the main level list
+- Proper shoulder button scrolling support through paginated screens
-- Proper right joystick scrolling through scrollable lists, including modded scrollable layers
+- Proper right joystick scrolling through scrollable lists
-- Proper text input support, as well as general text input bugfixes, allowing you to deselect vanilla text inputs like modded text inputs, though this mod does not include an on-screen keyboard
+- Proper text input support, (as well as general text input bugfixes)
-- Extended support for Custom Keybinds, while leaving it optional if you do not have it installed
+- Extended support for Custom Keybinds
+- Fixes for broken slider textures
 - Extra support for modded UI for maximum ease-of-use!

 This mod also has settings, to allow you to customise every aspect of the mod,